-- Uphold the reputation of Healthwatch Stockton-on-Tees and demonstrate its values and principles at all times. - Build and maintain positive working relationships with key stakeholders, including the public, service users, carers, the wider voluntary sector, NHS and Council funded service providers, Stockton-on-Tees Council and Hartlepool and Stockton-on-Tees Clinical Commissioning Group, Healthwatch England and the Care Quality Commission.
+- Uphold the reputation of Healthwatch Stockton-on-Tees and demonstrate its values and principles at all times. - Build and maintain positive working relationships with key stakeholders, including the public, service users, carers, the wider voluntary sector, NHS and Council funded service providers, Stockton-on-Tees Borough Council and the Tees Valley Clinical Commissioning Group, Healthwatch England and the Care Quality Commission. - Act as an ambassador and champion for Healthwatch Stockton-on-Tees, promoting its achievements and vision widely and proactively.

-- Act as an ambassador and champion for Healthwatch Stockton-on-Tees, promoting its achievements and vision widely and proactively. - Represent Healthwatch Stockton-on-Tees on the Health and Wellbeing Board and ensure this statutory responsibility is undertaken with full regard to the interests of Healthwatch Stockton-on-Tees. - This may from time to time include representing Healthwatch Stockton-on-Tees at regional or national events.
+- Represent Healthwatch Stockton-on-Tees on the Health and Wellbeing Board and ensure this statutory responsibility is undertaken with full regard to the interests of Healthwatch Stockton-on-Tees. - This may from time to time include representing Healthwatch Stockton-on-Tees at regional or national events.